 I try to make my vada pav healthier without taking away any of the flavor by making the pav, or the tiny roll that the vada is cradled in, with whole wheat flour.
 This is a recipe I'm really proud to share with you because it's just so darn good.
 I used some wheat gluten flour to help build the bread's structure and it was just as cushiony and soft as the traditionally white pav.

-The vada and the pav can both be at room temperature when you serve them, which means you can do most of your work beforehand so you don’t have to be running around when everyone else is having all the fun in front of the TV.
+The vada and the pav can both be at room temperature when you serve them, which means you can do most of your work beforehand.

 - Salt to taste